-You have a unique medical history.
-Therefore, it is essential to talk with your doctor about your personal risk factors and/or experience with breast cancer.
-By talking openly and regularly with your doctor, you can take an active role in your care.
+You have your own health past.
+Talk with your doctor about your risk factors and background with breast cancer.
+By talking openly and often with your doctor, you can make the best choices for you and your family.

 General Tips for Gathering Information

 Here are some tips that will make it simpler for you to talk to your doctor:

 - Bring someone else with you.
 It helps to have some other person hear what is said and think of questions to ask.